kodigo19/psicomia-fe/README.md

 # Psicologia Mia

-This project has been built with React, Nodejs, Firebase, Mongodb
+This project has been built with React, Nodejs, Firebase, Mongoose, Mongodb